 [Regulation 17 amended in Gazette 8 Dec 1998 p.
 6587.]

 17A.
-Approval of uniforms
+Driver’s uniforms, approval of

 (1) The provider of a taxi dispatch service and any operator who is independent from a taxi dispatch service must have a driver’s uniform approved under subregulation (3).